Summary Execution under the Moorish Kings of Granada: Subject

 The subject is a scene of decapitation that takes place in an architectural setting based on the Alhambra, suffused throughout with a sunset glow.
 An executioner stands on a flight of marble stairs, calmly wiping the blood off his scimitar after striking his victim down.
 The brilliance of the colours contrasts with the repulsiveness of the subject.
 The low angle at which the scene is depicted, effectively placing the viewer at the executioners feet, gives his life-sized figure an imposing presence.
 His emotional detachment and relaxed gesture contrast with the gruesome foreground in which the blood drips down the steps from the lifeless body lying at his feet to its just-severed head.

 A fascination for arbitrary punishments carried out in settings of great splendour far from Europe was a common theme of Orientalist paintings.
 The power of these works drew on the contrast between what was depicted and contemporary European ideas about reducing the scope and barbarity of judicial execution, thus making the representation of the act both thrilling and terrifying.
 They were also part of a wider tendency in orientalist art to choose disturbing subjects such as slave markets or acts of violence and present them in a style that was both “real” and escapist.

 In the late nineteenth century, the North African male body became the subject of homoerotic fascination for some Europeans.
 A hint of homoeroticism underpins the elegant, muscular figure of the executioner, suggesting fascination and threat.

 Style and technique

+Study for Henri Regnault's 1870 painting Summary Execution under the Moorish Kings of Granada.
+Pen and brown ink, with brown wash, c.
+1870; British Museum.

 In technical terms, there is an extreme contrast between the meticulously detailed depiction of the architectural interior in the background and the gruesome realism of the spattering blood in the foreground.
 Regnault's studio assistant Clairin reported that he literally threw the red paint at the canvas in order to get a completely natural effect.
 There is also a tension between the “hyper-real” detail of the setting and the figures - Regnault made extensive and detailed sketches in preparation for the work, as well as working from photographs of the architectural motifs - and the fictional, fantasy world represented in the scene.
 Regnault himself described the painting as showing “the richest civilisation and the keenest cruelty coexisting in titanic, frightful splendour.”